 How Nurture Groups Work

 A typical nurture group runs for a substantial part of the school week, often covering the morning sessions.
-Pupils remain on the roll of their mainstream class and usually return to their primary teacher for afternoon sessions.
+Learners remain on the roll of their mainstream class and usually return to their primary teacher for afternoon sessions.
 This dual-registration ensures they maintain a connection with their peers while receiving intensive support.

 The daily routine is highly structured and predictable.
 Sessions often begin with a breakfast or welcome circle.
 This creates a low-stakes environment where staff can assess the emotional temperature of each child as they arrive.
 Visual timetables are prominently displayed and referred to constantly to reduce anxiety about what comes next.

 Food sharing is a foundational element of the daily routine.
-Staff and pupils sit together around a table to share a meal, replicating a supportive family environment.
+Staff and learners sit together around a table to share a meal, replicating a supportive family environment.
 This activity is not just about nutrition; it is a pedagogical tool for teaching social skills.

 The Six Principles of Nurture: Boxall's Foundation